matschik/matschik/README.md

 ### Hi there, I'm Mathieu Schimmerling 👋

-## I'm a Freelance Senior Front-end Developer 💻
+## I'm a Freelance Senior JavaScript Developer 💻

 🟠 Not available<br/>
 Feel free to contact me later !

-- 🧡 In love with Svelte providing simplicity & performance compared to React, Vue, Angular.
+- 🧡 In love with Svelte providing more simplicity & performance compared to React, Vue, Angular.
 - 🚀 I’m constantly learning about DX for better app scaling and boosting my team productivity

 <div align="left">